Reviewed by Molly Condon Wells.

 Wallace Miller operates on a contingency fee model.
 This means that there are no initial or out-of-pocket charges for the client.
 If we successfully reach a verdict or settlement, a portion of that amount will go to the law firm in order to cover our operational costs.
 If we are not able to achieve compensation in a client’s case, we don’t get paid either.

-Should I pursue a sexual abuse lawsuit?
+Should I pursue a civil lawsuit?

 Legal action, whether civil or criminal, is not necessarily right for everyone.
 Ultimately, the only person who can decide if litigation is the right path is the individual filing the suit.